jesusmeamafgg7090-lab/Dem/README.md

                     setFixedCamera(not cameraFixed)
                 elseif tapCount == 2 then
                     tapCount = 0
-                    setThirdPersonBypass(not thirdPersonBypass)
-                    if not thirdPersonBypass then
-                        setFixedCamera(cameraFixed)
-                    end
+                    setCrosshair(not crosshairActive)
                 elseif tapCount >= 3 then
                     tapCount = 0
-                    setCrosshair(not crosshairActive)
+                    setThirdPersonBypass(not thirdPersonBypass)
                 end
             end)
         elseif tapCount >= 3 then
             tapCount = 0
-            setCrosshair(not crosshairActive)
+            setThirdPersonBypass(not thirdPersonBypass)
         end
     end)
 end)

 -- ==========================================================
 -- FLING SUPREMO (VERSÃO CORRIGIDA - FUNCIONA 100%)
 -- ==========================================================